 Meditating, they say, is thinking.
 Thinking is listening.
 Contemplation, meditation, listening to and acting on Earth Mother ‘s instruction is the reason the Teyuna exist.
 Life in the Sierra without colonization has allowed them to continually deepen the inner balance that is a hallmark of their civilization.
 The wisdom and teachings the Great Mother gave them strengthened with each generation.
 The Teyuna exist now as they always have to care-take the planet.

-In February of 2018, Kandymaku Busintana, the General Secretary of the Council of the Cabildos, the highest authority in the Sierra, asked me and my co-representative Ginny Griego to support a vision Mamos and zagas, the spiritual leaders of the Teyuna, had that indicated an urgent need for them to share and provide their sacred service, pagamento, throughout the United States.
+In February of 2018, mamos and zagas, the spiritual leaders of the Teyuna, had a vision indicating an urgent need for them to share and provide their sacred service, pagamento, throughout the United States.
+Ginny Griego and I were moved to support that vision.

-I hope, as a country and a community, people will understand the importance of the Teyunas‘ sacred service and in turn support our shared community, Planet Earth.
+As a country and a community, some people understand the importance of the Teyunas‘ sacred service and in turn support our shared community, the planet we all call home.

 The mamos and zagas teach that the laws of the Great Mother are simple.
 Love and Harmony.
 Love is the connector that forms the harmony between the balance of polarities.
 It is not the dichotomy of balancing opposites but the harmony of complementary principles.